-The Stadium Authority received \$24.8 million and \$25.8 million in stadium rent from StadCo in each of the fiscal years ended March 31, 2020 and 2019, respectively.
+The Stadium Authority received \$17.3 million and \$24.8 million in stadium rent from StadCo in each of the fiscal years ended March 31, 2021 and 2020, respectively.
+There were three NFL events that were cancelled because of County restrictions, therefore; lease revenues in fiscal year 2020-21 were lower than the prior year.